 There are dozens of tweaks and changes for other apps.
 Apple Arcade supports cross-platform saving, developers can make App Store subscriptions available for families, the Camera app has a new Exposure Compensation control, Photos has new organizational options, Reminders has smart suggestions and quick entry, and, for the first time, third-party email and browser apps can be set as default.

-iOS 14 is compatible with the iPhone 6s and later, which means it runs on all devices able to run iOS 13.
-The update is available for developers and public beta testers at the current time, and Apple has seeded four developer betas and three public betas.
+iOS 14 is compatible with the iPhone 6s and later, which means it runs on all devices able to run iOS 13, and it is available for download as of September 16.

 Note: See an error in this roundup or want to offer feedback?
 Send us an email here.